Skip to main content

 The term devotional practice is used to refer to a broad collection of practices and models across traditions, broadly speaking oriented towards surrender and devotion to a figure, symbol, etc. Devotion is usually a large aspect of prayer, but the two are only partially overlapping.

 The central stereotype of devotional practice is the performance of gestures, affect, and utterances associated with fealty, reverence, or submission.
-These can often combine performance of both the "attraction" type of status as well as the "aversion" (fear, anxious submission, etc.) type.
-Besides straightforward deities, commonly this involves veneration of spirits, ancestors, saints, etc. "Original Buddhism" almost certainly contained Buddha-worship as a fundamental feature, some later schools innovated on this pattern to include devotion to the path as more fundamental than Buddha-worship.
-There are reports eg. from Orthodox Christianity and some Hindu schools of a kind of "devotion without an object."
+These can often combine performance of both the "attraction" (love, admiration, etc.) type of status as well as the "aversion" (fear, anxious submission, etc.) type.
+Besides straightforward deities, commonly this involves veneration of spirits, ancestors, saints, etc.

 The Sacred